XiYan-SQL: A Novel Multi-Generator Framework For Text-to-SQL: Experiments

 \subsection{Study of Generalization}

-XiYan-SQL is a multi-step Text-to-SQL framework, and it is imperative to discuss its generalization performance across a broader range of out-of-domain datasets, as this is an important indicator of its ability to address SQL generation challenges.
-In this section, we elaborate on this aspect from two perspectives.
+A key indicator of a Text-to-SQL framework's practical utility is its ability to generalize to diverse, unseen data and environments.
+We demonstrate the robust generalization of XiYan-SQL from two primary perspectives, both grounded in public, verifiable benchmarks.

-First, from the perspective of the BIRD benchmark, as presented in Table \ref{tab:bird_main}, XiYan-SQL demonstrates an improvement of 2.3\% on the black-box test set compared to the publicly available development set.
-In particular, this enhancement exceeds that of all previous SOTA methods, which have not surpassed a 2\% improvement, with many falling below 1\%.
+First, we examine its in-distribution generalization within the BIRD benchmark.
+As presented in Table \ref{tab:bird_main}, XiYan-SQL achieves a 2.3\% higher execution accuracy on the black-box test set compared to the public dev set.
+This improvement margin is notably larger than that of previous state-of-the-art methods, which typically remain below 1\%.
+This result suggests that our framework learns generalizable translation patterns rather than merely overfitting to the development set.

-Second, to further illustrate the generalization performance of our fine-tuned model and framework, we present two challenging multi-dialect evaluation sets constructed by our internal data team based on real-world scenarios.
-These two evaluation sets are utilized to rigorously test the performance of XiYan-SQL on out-of-domain data before the product launch.
-We present the evaluation results as shown in Table \ref{tab:generalization}.
-The PG-Set is a dynamically maintained test set for the PostgreSQL dialect, currently comprising 1,051 question-SQL samples and four large databases.
-In contrast, the MYSQL-Set test set consists of 1,068 question-SQL samples in the MySQL dialect, along with four databases.
-These samples, used for evaluation, closely resemble real user business scenarios and encompass multiple dimensions where SQL writing is prone to errors, including date and time calculations (e.g., year-on-year, month-on-month, and trend-related questions), advanced functions, metric statistics, and so on.
+Second, to provide compelling evidence of out-of-domain generalization, we evaluated XiYan-SQL on the BIRD-CRITIC benchmark \cite{li2025swe}.
+BIRD-CRITIC is a novel public benchmark, jointly developed by the BIRD team and Google Cloud, designed to diagnose and resolve complex user challenges in real-world applications.
+It represents a forward-looking trend in the community, moving beyond simple query translation to address practical, error-prone scenarios.
+We chose BIRD-CRITIC because it serves as a more rigorous and meaningful litmus test for a model's practical applicability than older datasets.
+As verified by the official public leaderboard \footnote{https://bird-critic.github.io/} (as of May 2025), XiYan-SQL achieved a score of 41.0\% on this challenging benchmark, reaching SOTA performance.
+This outstanding result strongly validates that our approach is effective and adaptable in complex, realistic settings.
+For a detailed description of the experimental setup, the specific adaptations made for the benchmark, and a snapshot of the leaderboard, please refer to Appendix VI.

-Our single fine-tuned model surpasses the baseline (Qwen2.5-Coder-32B) by 5\% and 5.6\% on two different test sets, respectively, while achieving performance comparable to that of closed-source LLMs, such as GPT and Gemini.
-The complete XiYan-SQL framework achieves the performance of 50.04\% on PG-Set and 58.05\% on MYSQL-Set, representing the highest performance, thereby demonstrating robust generalization capabilities.
-We will also release de-identified versions of these evaluation datasets to contribute to future research in the field.
-Overall, XiYan-SQL not only focuses on academic research in the domain of SQL generation, but also provides product services to numerous clients in the industry.
+In summary, the combination of strong performance on the BIRD test set and SOTA results on the public BIRD-CRITIC benchmark confirms that XiYan-SQL is not only a high-performing but also a highly generalizable framework, ready for real-world application challenges.